stagbl/stagbl/DMStag/Proposal.md

 ### Ease of use

-- Provide interfaces that minimize the number of indexing errors possible from the user
+- Provide interfaces that reduce the number of indexing errors possible from the user

 ### Extensibility

 - Allow for a pathway to intelligent cache-blocking.
-(Determinining the size of the blocks is out of scope here, but maybe we can provide some of the index-twiddling to make this easy enough for people to use.)
+(Determining the size of the blocks is out of scope here, but maybe we can provide some of the index-twiddling to make this easy enough for people to use.)
 - Allow for future extension using as a base `DM` for `DMForest`
 - Allow for future custom stencil types (in particular, higher-order FVM schemes)
 - Allow for interaction with `DMSwarm` or other PIC/MIC schemes